-Mitigation Measure Title Mitigation Text Phase Implementation Action Reporting Schedule Implementation Party Reporting Party Implementation Text Implementation Mechanism Impact # and Impact Text BIO-MM#55 Prepare and Implement a Weed Control Plan to review and approval by the Authority and the SWRCB.
+Mitigation Measure Title Mitigation Text Phase Implementation Action Reporting Schedule Implementation Party Reporting Party Implementation Text Implementation Mechanism Impact # and Impact Text BIO-MM#55 Prepare and Implement a Weed Control Plan Prior to any ground disturbing activity during the construction phase, the Project Biologist will develop a Weed Control Plan (WCP), subject to review and approval by the Authority and the SWRCB.
 The purpose of the WCP is to establish approaches to minimize and avoid the spread of invasive weeds during ground disturbing activities during construction and operations and maintenance.
 The WCP will include, at a minimum, the following: A requirement to delineate Environmentally Sensitive Areas (ESAs) in the field prior to weed control activities.
 A schedule for weed surveys to be conducted in coordination with the BRMP.
 Success criteria for invasive weed control.
 The success criteria would be linked to the BRMP standards for on-site work during ground disturbing activities.
 In particular, the criteria would establish limits on the introduction and spread of invasive species, as defined by the California Invasive Plant Council (Cal-IPC), to less than or equal to the pre-disturbance conditions in the area temporarily affected by ground disturbing activities.
 If invasive species cover is found to exceed pre-disturbance conditions by greater than 10 percent or is 10percent greater than levels at a similar, nearby reference site, a control effort will be implemented.
-If the target, or other success criteria identified in the WCP, has not been met by the end of the WCP monitoring and implementation period, the Authority will continue the monitoring and control efforts, and remedial actions will be identified and implemented until the success criteria are met.
+If the target, or other success criteria are met.
 Provisions to ensure consistency between the WCP and the RRP, including verification that the RRP includes measures to minimize the risk of the spread and/or establishment of invasive species and reflects the same revegetation performance standards as the WCP.
-Identification of weed control treatments, including permitted herbicides and manual and mechanical removal methods.
-Timeframes for weed control treatment for each plant species. compensatory mitigation/ reporting Yearly or as established by regulatory compliance agencies Authority/ Contractor/ Project Biologist Authority/ Contractor/ Project Biologist Prepare and implement WCP minimize and avoid the spread of invasive weeds/ report findings regulatory permits Impact BIO #1: Construction Impacts on Special-Status Plant Species Impact BIO #2: Construction Impacts on Special-Status Wildlife Species Impact BIO #8: Operational Impacts on Special-Status Wildlife Species BIO-MM#56 Conduct Monitoring of Construction Activities Construction Monitoring/ reporting Weekly or as established by regulatory compliance agencies Authority/ Contractor/ Project Biologist Authority/ Contractor/ Project Biologist Project Biologist will be present in Work Area to verify compliance with avoidance and minimization measures Condition of design- build contract/ condition of regulatory permits Impact BIO #1: Construction Impacts on Special-Status Plant Species Impact BIO #2: Construction Impacts on Special-Status Wildlife Species Impact BIO #5: Construction Impacts on Wildlife Movement Impact BIO #6: Construction Impacts on Protected Trees Impact BIO #8: Operational Impacts on Special-Status Wildlife Species
+Identification of weed control treatments, including permitted herbicides and manual and mechanical removal methods. compensatory mitigation/ reporting Yearly or as established by regulatory compliance agencies Authority/ Contractor/ Project Biologist Authority/ Contractor/ Project Biologist Prepare and implement WCP minimize and avoid the spread of invasive weeds/ report findings regulatory permits Impact BIO #1: Construction Impacts on Special-Status Plant Species Impact BIO #2: Construction Impacts on Special-Status Wildlife Species Impact BIO #8: Operational Impacts on Special-Status Wildlife Species BIO-MM#56 f During any initial ground disturbing activity, the Project Biologist will be present in the Work Area to verify compliance with avoidance and minimization measures, to establish ESAs, and install wildlife exclusion fencing (WEF) and construction exclusion fencing (exclusion fencing).
+Monitoring/ reporting Weekly or as established by regulatory compliance agencies Authority/ Contractor/ Project Biologist Authority/ Contractor/ Project Biologist Project Biologist will be present in Work Area to verify compliance with avoidance and minimization measures Condition of design- build contract/ condition of regulatory permits Impact BIO #1: Construction Impacts on Special-Status Plant Species Impact BIO #2: Construction Impacts on Special-Status Wildlife Species Impact BIO #5: Construction Impacts on Wildlife Movement Impact BIO #6: Construction Impacts on Protected Trees Impact BIO #8: Operational Impacts on Special-Status Wildlife Species